cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted/GettingStarted.md

 This will install dependencies for all packages, then guide you through setting up credentials and environment variables to analyze the footprint of your AWS, GCP, or Azure account.

+You can also use this method to setup a connection to a MongoDB instance for [storing your estimates](../ConfigurationOptions/DataPersistenceAndCaching.md#mongodb-storage).

 If you have any problems with the guided install, you can instead choose to do a standard install.

 ### Standard Install